vdt/posce/readme.md

 Usage
 -----

-Posce always refers to your notes as pure names only, with no extension or filepath attached.
-These names are disambiguated, so you can use abbreviated versions and avoid typing the whole name.
+Notes are always referred to by their pure name, no extension or filepath.
+In addition, notes and commands are disambiguated, which means you can write abbreviated versions and — if it's unambiguous — Posce will automatically expand them for you.

 <details><summary>Example.</summary>